edsandorf/cmdlr/README.md

 # Acknowledgments
 This package is based on years of experience developing and estimating choice models.
 A lot of the inspiration for this has come from existing R packages such as [gmnl](https://CRAN.R-project.org/package=gmnl) and [mlogit](https://CRAN.R-project.org/package=mlogit).
 I have also benefited from the extensive choice modeling software [Apollo](http://www.apollochoicemodelling.com/) and the excellent [Matlab codes](https://github.com/czaj/DCE) written by Mikolaj Czajkowski.
 I have benefited greatly from discussions with Danny Campbell, Mikolaj Czajkowski, Stephane Hess and David Palma.
+The package comes with absolutely no warranty and limited support.